Zeta Functions and the (Linear) Logic of Markov Processes

 \subsection{Discrete-image sub-Markov processes}

-We now consider probabilistic systems.
-More specifically, we consider systems for which evolution is still time-independent, not deterministic, but which obey the principle of probabilistic choices: given a state, t may produce different outputs but these different choices are provided with a probability distribution.
-The notion of dynamical system, i.e. a map from a measured space to itself, is then no longer the right object to formalise this idea.
-In fact, a probabilistic time evolution do not act on the states of the system but rather on the set of probability distributions on this set of states.
+We are now considering probabilistic systems.
+More specifically, we consider systems for which evolution is still time-independent, but which obey the principle of probabilistic choices: given a state, it may produce different outputs but these different choices are provided with a probability distribution.
+The notion of a dynamical system, i.e. a map from a measured space to itself, is then no longer the right object to formalise this idea.
+In fact, a probabilistic time evolution does not act on the states of the system but rather on the set of probability distributions on this set of states.